 However, the NHS points out that the existing studies into how blueberries might prevent cancer or improve memory have so far relied on small sample groups or animals, and it is not yet clear whether these findings will translate to larger groups of the human population.
 Read more from the NHS about the nutritional benefits of blueberries.

-Somewhere in between red and purple, the jewel-like colour of pomegranate is thanks to its anthocyanin content.
+Somewhere between red and purple, the jewel-like colour of pomegranate is a consequence of its anthocyanin content.
 Pomegranate is a good source of fibre, and also provides vitamins A, C and E, iron, and other antioxidants such as tannins.

 One study found that pomegranate helped to strengthen bones and prevent osteoporosis in mice through decreased inflammation and oxidative stress.